 Let’s face it, no matter how much furniture you have in our homes, our beds are the first thing we see in the morning and the last thing we see at night.
 Like snazzy clothes and fancy cars, bedroom furniture can reveal our personalities and make the relaxing time much more pleasurable.
-Here are a few of the most outstanding modern beds Furniture Fashion has reviewed over the past few months in hopes we can inspire our readers to create a bedroom they will enjoy and find amazing every single morning.
+Here are a few of the most outstanding modern beds Furniture Fashion has reviewed over the past few months in hopes we can inspire our readers to create the Ultimate Bedroom Decor they will enjoy and find amazing every single morning.

 Designer GÃ¼nther ThÃ¶ny gives us a look at one of the most well rounded beds especially if technology is your thing.
 This LOMME egg shaped “sleeping pod” comes equipped with built in lights, a sound system, and an iPod dock so you can drift off to sleep with your favorite music.